 I've photographed a lot of large groups and families, all with their own fair share of grumpy, tired, shy, distracted, or misbehaving children.
-And I've come to a conclusion: pretty much nothing mom or dad says to this child is going to help the situation.
+And I've come to a conclusion: pretty much nothing mom or dad says to this child is not going to help the situation.

 Most large group photos happen in conjunction with a family reunion or event, so it's probably been a long day already.
 The parents of these kids are likely stressed, frustrated, or even embarrassed about the situation, and that pressure affects how they communicate with their children.